 Tried & Trusted: Clove Sneakers Review

 Perhaps the most important piece of a nurse’s wardrobe is their shoes.
 Yes, scrubs are important too, but scrubs won’t make your back hurt or cause you to slip in that questionable puddle at your patient’s bedside.
+A solid pair of nursing shoes, on the other hand, can prevent a lot of your physical (and figurative) aches and pains.

 As a nurse myself, I have tried a variety of shoes over the years.
 Everything from the classic Dansko clogs to Hokas to a worn-in pair of Nike running shoes.
 Personally, most of them did the job well enough, but I never felt like any of them truly met my needs as a nurse working on my feet all day.